add_bundle_astar

 Run place_auto with mode="openroad".

-Source code in python/doroutes/placement.py
+Source code in doroutes/placement.py

 def place_openroad_style(